cltest02/dotfiles/README.md

 git config --file=$HOME/.gitconfig.extra push.default simple
 ```

 You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
 It’s probably better to [fork this repository](https://github.com/voku/dotfiles/fork) instead, though.
+And you can use `~/.vimrc.extra` to edit the vim settings without touching the main configuration.

 ## Screenshot